TL-System/plato/examples/personalized_fl/README.md

     - The default operation of `postprocess_models()` is to copy the `self.model` to the `self.personalized_model` only when `do_personalization_per_round: true` and not the final personalization.

         >FedRep uses this default logic.
 It merges the `self.personalized_model` into `self.model` as submodules with _completion_.
-Thus, after training `self.model`, the trained submodules should be copied back to the `self.personalized_model`, equivalent to training the personalized model.
+Thus, after training `self.model`, the trained submodules should be copied back to the `self.personalized_model`, __equivalent to training the personalized model__.

 ---